visaruruqi/guardjs/README.md

 ```
 Catches null, undefined, 0, false, '', or NaN.

-Use GuardJs at every trust boundary—any place you receive data from outside your immediate logic.
+Use BreakerJs at every trust boundary—any place you receive data from outside your immediate logic.

 ### Chaining Guards